Privacy policy

 Consent (Article 6(1)(a))

-If you choose to subscribe to our marketing emails, we will process your email address to send you marketing communications through Buttondown, our email marketing provider.
+If you choose to subscribe to our marketing emails, we will process your email address to send you marketing communications through Brevo, our email marketing provider.
 You must opt in to receive these emails, and you can withdraw your consent at any time by:

 - clicking the unsubscribe link in any marketing email; or